 - Tax bills are mailed by Dec.
 1. Tax payments are due Dec.
 31.

 - If paying the tax bill in full is a financial burden, taxpayers have the option to make a partial payment before Dec.
 31 to reduce the overall amount of statutory late payment interest and penalties.
 The Collector of Revenue also accepts advance payments for future bills.

 - For convenience, real estate and personal property tax bills are combined into one statement in one envelope.
 Taxpayers should note, however, that they still could receive tax bills in separate envelopes if there are different names and addresses on their personal property assessment forms and real estate deeds.
-To prevent this in the future, residents should make certain that the name and address on their 2021 personal property assessment forms and real estate deeds match.
-The 2021 personal property assessment forms will be mailed by the Assessor at the end of January.
+To prevent this in the future, residents should make certain the name and address on their personal property assessment forms and real estate deeds match.
+Personal property assessment forms are mailed by the Assessor at the end of January.

 - Assets listed on personal property tax bills should include everything owned on Jan.
-1, 2020, regardless of length of residency or ownership.
+1 of the tax year, regardless of length of residency or ownership.
 If items listed are incorrect, contact the Assessor at 636-949-7420 or email@example.com.

 - All real estate owners should receive a real estate tax bill(s).
 In addition to the owner of the real estate parcel(s) receiving bill(s), taxing services and mortgage companies receive an Electronic Bill File from the Collector of Revenue for use in paying from escrow accounts.
 Payment of the full tax amount is the responsibility of the current owner of the real estate (personally or from their escrow account).